kamosz08/instant-physio-backend/readme.md

 ## App description

-Main concept is to provide physiotherapy help to users.
+Main concept is to provide personal physical training to users.
 There are three types of users:
 - user (basic)
 - specialist
 - admin